Hamad bin Khalifa Al Thani: Legacy

-In August 2020, the US State Department sent the Coordinator for Counterterrorism Nathan Sales to Doha to thank Qatar for their efforts against terrorism and to discuss Qatar's role in combating the financing of terrorism, its new Anti-Money Laundering/Countering the Financing of Terrorism legislation and its participation in the Global Coalition to Defeat ISIS.
+Often called the "founding father of modern Qatar", Hamad is regarded as having laid the foundation of the modern Qatari state, and began efforts to increase Qatar's soft power, with major investments in education, scientific research, sports, and media.
+In their obituary of Hamad, The New York Times stated that under his reign, Hamad oversaw Qatar's transformation from a "little-known desert peninsula in the Persian Gulf" into a country with "vast wealth and global influence".

+Following his abdication, he became known as the Father Emir in Qatari terminology.
+He is credited with his efforts in the adoption of Qatar's first permanent constitution, and holding elections to the advisory Central Municipal Council.
+He was also noted for presiding over a massive expansion in state revenue and national wealth from LNG exports, and for strengthening ties between Qatar and the Western world.
+Aside from politics and economic expansion, Hamad was also credited with making Qatar into a "global sporting hub" by increasing the country's involvement and performance in a number of international competitions.
+He was also noted for founding Al Jazeera, which The Los Angeles Times described as a "major force in global media" and a "powerful voice in Arab media".

 Investments

-In 2013, Hamad established the Qatar Investment Authority, which has invested over $100 billion around the world, including The Shard, Barclays Bank, Heathrow Airport, Harrods, Paris Saint-Germain F.C., Siemens and Royal Dutch Shell.
+In 2013, Hamad established the Qatar Investment Authority, which has invested over $100 billion around the world, including The Shard, Barclays, Heathrow Airport, Harrods, Paris Saint-Germain F.C., Siemens and Royal Dutch Shell.
 It also holds about 17% stake in the Volkswagen Group, Porsche, Hochtief, as well as investments in Sainsbury's.

-Hamad is listed as owner of Afrodille S.A., which had a bank account in Luxembourg and shares in two South African companies.
+Hamad was listed as owner of Afrodille S.A., which had a bank account in Luxembourg and shares in two South African companies.
 He also held a majority of the shares in Rienne S.A. and Yalis S.A., which held a term deposit with the Bank of China in Luxembourg.
 A relative owned 25% of these: Sheikh Hamad bin Jassim Al Thani, Qatar's former prime minister and foreign minister.

 Marriages and children

-Sheikh Hamad has three wives and twenty-four children, eleven sons and thirteen daughters:
+Sheikh Hamad had three wives and 24 children, 11 sons and 13 daughters.